imranpollob/imranpollob/README.md

 - 🎓 I'm currently a PhD student focused on Blockchain Security.
 - 💗 I love working on side projects.

 I started my career with PHP and later worked professionally with Python, JavaScript, Node.js, React, and Vue.js.
 I enjoy exploring different technologies, reading various blogs, and watching videos on YouTube.
-My research is centered on Blockchain Security, with a focus on vulnerability detection on Solidity code.
+My research is centered on Blockchain Security, with a focus on vulnerability detection in Solidity code.

 ### Let's get connected <img src="./src/handshake-small.gif">